-Whether your little ones are feeling worried or excited about losing their baby teeth, you can make the process much more fun by giving them a special way to commemorate the occasion.
-A tooth fairy certificate not only helps your child take pride in the fact that he lost a tooth, but it serves as a keepsake that documents when and how the milestone took place.
-For ideas on the best times to provide a certificate to your child, take a look at the following tips.
+Whether your child is feeling worried or excited about losing their baby teeth, you can make the process fun by giving them a special way to celebrate the occasion.
+A tooth fairy certificate helps your child take pride in the fact that they have lost a tooth, it is a fun way to remember when and how the milestone took place.
+Here are some ideas on the best times to provide a certificate to your child.

 Use A Tooth Fairy Certificate To Make Your Child Smile

 Your child will begin to lose their teeth when they are about six years old.
 It is perfectly normal for them to feel confused or even scared.
 A tooth fairy certificate is a simple yet special way to encourage your child to think positively about losing a baby tooth.
 You can get creative, make a unique certificate for your child, or simply download a free printable version online.
 Remember to include your child's name, age, and the date they lost their baby tooth.
 Add how and where the tooth was lost, this will make for a great story to read later on.
 A tooth fairy certificate is also a good way to instill oral hygiene habits.
 So, include a sweet message from the tooth fairy about the importance of brushing and flossing.
 Once you're done, leave the certificate for your child to find and watch them smile!